-Companies have increasingly recognized that the management of environmental, social and governance (ESG) factors are directly related to their ability to manage risk and deliver performance over the long-term.
-At the same time, investors are increasingly using ESG information to develop a comprehensive view of company performance to help them evaluate a company’s long-term value.
+Companies have increasingly recognized that the management of environmental, social and governance (ESG) factors are directly related to their ability to manage risk and deliver financial performance .
+At the same time, investors are increasingly using ESG information to develop a comprehensive view of company performance to help them evaluate a company’s value.

-Accordingly, the SASB is creating Sector Advisory Groups comprised of volunteer industry experts to advise the SASB on matters of implementation and emerging issues that should be considered in the standards development process.
+SASB’s Sector Advisory Groups are comprised of volunteer industry experts who advise SASB on emerging issues that should be considered in the standards development process.

-The SASB Sector Advisory Group (SAG) comprises individuals from leading companies, financial institutions, and/or third parties with industry expertise who recognize the need for consistent, comparable and reliable disclosure of material and decision-useful ESG information.
+The SASB Sector Advisory Groups (SAGs) are comprised of individuals from leading companies, financial institutions, and/or third parties with industry expertise who recognize the need for consistent, comparable and reliable disclosure of material and decision-useful ESG information.

 - Believe standards can improve the quality and comparability of sustainability-related information

-- Believe SASB’s approach—which is industry-specific and focused on financially material data—provides investors with relevant and decision-useful information
+- Believe SASB’s approach—which is industry-specific and focused on financially material issues—provides investors with relevant and decision-useful information

 - Provide feedback to the SASB staff on the standards development process and the implementation and use of the standards

 - Encourage other stakeholders to participate in SASB’s ongoing standards development process